 The UK constantly reviews its industrial needs at home and across the world to ensure the UK TVET system continues to be a world leader.
-Skills are developed and delivered to meeting employer needs, whilst being aligned to the UK Industrial and Trade Strategies.

-8 Toughest inspection regimes
+8 Toughest quality inspection regimes

 The UK boasts one of the toughest quality inspection regimes in the world.
 A single quality assurance inspectorate with the legal power to remove low quality training providers.